Mkiige/Guestbook_flask_api/README.md

-# Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 1
+# Python REST APIs With Flask, Connexion, and SQLAlchemy

-This repository holds the code for part one of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy](https://realpython.com/flask-connexion-rest-api) tutorial series.
+This repository holds the code for Python REST APIs With Flask, Connexion, and SQLAlchemy.

-## Real Python Flask REST API – Part 1

-You should first create a virtual environment:
+First create a virtual environment:

 ```console
 $ python -m venv venv